Fujiki relations and fibrations of irreducible symplectic varieties: Introduction

 \subsection{Acknowledgment}

 The results of this paper are an improved version of results of my PhD thesis, answering also Questions 6, 8 and Conjecture 7 that were stated in the introduction of the thesis, \cite{Sch17b}.
 I want to thank my supervisor S.\,Kebekus, as well as K.\,Oguiso, D.\,Greb, P.\,Graf, T.\,Kirschner and B.\,Taji for their advice and fruitful discussions.
+Special thanks to the anonymous referee for several corrections and improvements.